 - Form 1099-G from the state or states that sent you refunds

-- Your previous year’s state tax return which shows the amount of the refund you received if you did not receive a Form 1099-G
+- Your previous year’s state tax return, which shows the amount of the refund you received if you didn't receive a Form 1099-G

 - Your previous year's federal Form 1040 and Schedule A, which lists your itemized deductions